 The Seaman

-John Barry is another notable Irishman Patriot.
-Although often taking a back seat to the more flamboyant sailor (and native Scotsman) John Paul Jones, Barry is generally considered the Father of the US Navy.
-Unlike Carroll, who was born a wealthy third-generation American landholder, Barry was your typical Irish hardscrabble transplant.
+John Barry is another notable Irish patriot.
+Though often overshadowed by the more flamboyant sailor (and native Scotsman) John Paul Jones, Barry is generally regarded as the Father of the U.S. Navy.
+Unlike Carroll, who was born into wealth as a third-generation American landholder, Barry was a typical Irish hardscrabble transplant.
 Born the son of a poor farmer in County Wexford, young Barry enlisted as a cabin boy on his uncle's fishing schooner.
-Eventually, he rose to be a renowned master of mercantile vessels and eventually settled in Philadelphia.
+He eventually rose to become a renowned master of mercantile vessels and settled in Philadelphia.
 When the war broke out, Barry worked tirelessly to equip the first Continental Navy vessels for combat.
-His reward was in command of the brig Lexington, which he commanded in one of America's first triumphs over a Royal Navy vessel.
-Barry turned down a lucrative offer to "come over" for cash and a Royal Navy commission, proffered by the British.
-During the dark days of late 1776, when he had no ship available, he served on land as a Marine officer and had a role in the battles at Trenton and Princeton.
-Back at sea the next year, he fought numerous engagements, usually while outnumbered, and generally gave more than he got.
+His reward was commanding the brig Lexington, which he led in one of America's first victories over a Royal Navy ship.
+Barry turned down a lucrative offer to "come over" for cash and a Royal Navy commission from the British.
+During the dark days of late 1776, when no ships were available, he served on land as a Marine officer and played a role in the battles at Trenton and Princeton.
+Back at sea the following year, he fought numerous engagements—often outnumbered—and generally proved more effective than he was outgunned.
 After the war, he returned to merchant shipping.
-Still, in 1794, Secretary of War Henry Knox recalled him to build the first US Navy vessels and led the US Navy during its perilous first years that included a naval war with France and the Barbary depredations.
+Nevertheless, in 1794, Secretary of War Henry Knox recalled him to build the first U.S. Navy vessels and led the Navy through its perilous early years, which included a naval war with France and the Barbary pirates.

 The Sniper